Technigo/project-mongo-api/README.md

 When I had all my data stored I returned the data using the RESTful endpoints that I found suitable to get the information out from the data.
 Then I used Mongoose queries to find and return the correct data from the routes I created.
 I used conditions to return the results if it's true and if false it returns a error message.

-If I had more time I would implement frontend and pagination so the results only would show e.g. 20 objects.
+If I had more time I would implement frontend and pagination.

 ## View it live